Graduate Program FAQs

 What is the average time to degree completion?

-The majority of MS students complete the program within 2 academic years (4 semesters), whereas IPDBS students typically complete the program within 5 academic years (10 semesters).
+The majority of MS students complete the program within 2 academic years (4 semesters), whereas IPDBBC students typically complete the program within 5 academic years (10 semesters).

 Will I be accepted to the program if I do not have an undergraduate degree in chemistry?